rosmiajose/suncubes-coord-transform/README.md

 ### Overview

-A PX4 out-of-tree module that performs real-time coordinate transformations on the gravity vector using live vehicle attitude data, and validates mathematical consistency every cycle.
-The module requires zero modifications to the PX4 source tree.
+This module runs inside PX4 and performs a simple but important check: it transforms the gravity vector between coordinate frames using live attitude data and verifies that the mathematical consistency is consistent across the whole process.
+This module is implemented as an out-of-tree module, so PX4 itself is not modified.
+This makes it easier to maintain and upgrade PX4 separately.

 ### Architecture